spencerlievens/prova/docs/design/block_format.md

 1. The 4-byte nonce is changed to an 8 byte nonce, eliminating the need for the extraNonce typically used in the coinbase.
 2. The 4-byte timestamp is changed to an 8 byte timestamp, solving the year 2106 issue.
 3. The transactions Merkle Root is altered to commit to both signature-covering and non-signature-covering versions of the transaction id hashes.
+4. The version number is changed from an int to a uint to reflect the expectation that version numbers should be positive.

 ## Header Serialization Changes